-Dr. Abraham Acosta is Assistant Professor of Latin American Cultural Studies in the Department of Spanish and Portuguese.
+Dr. Abraham Acosta is Associate Professor of Latin American Cultural Studies in the Department of Spanish and Portuguese.
 He came to the University of Arizona from the University of Michigan where he received a Ph.D. in Comparative Literature (2007).
 Prof. Acosta's areas of interest include contemporary Latin American narrative, critical hybridity, political narratology, subaltern studies, postcolonial theory, and critical theory.
 His book, Thresholds of Illiteracy: Theory, Latin America, and the Crisis of Resistance, is published by Fordham University Press.

 Publications since 2001

 2014.
 Thresholds of Illiteracy: Theory, Latin America, and the Crisis of Resistance.
 Just ideas (Transformative Ideals of Justice in Ethical and Political Thought), edited by Drucilla Cornell and Roger Berkowitz.
 New York: Fordham University Press. http://fordhampress.com/index.php/threshods-of-iiteracy-paperback.html

 2018.
 “Crisis and Migration in Posthegemonic Times: Primitive Accumulation and Labor in La Bestia.”
 Dialectical Imaginaries: Materialist Approaches to U.S. Latino/a Literature in the Age of Neoliberalism.Marcial Gonzalez and Carlos Gallego editors.
 University of Michigan Press.
 Pages 241-262.